damicoac/wunderlistExport/README.md

 ###Usage:

-The ruby script takes one arguement.
-It is the output directory you want the Tasks to be output to.
-This directory must exist or everything will crash.
+The ruby script takes no arguements.
+The output directory that the Tasks to be output to is ~/Desktop.
 The script will make a file with all tasks in it.
 It is recommended that you exit Wunderlist 2 before running this script.

 example:
 ```
- ruby wunderlistExport.rb ~/Desktop/
+ ruby wunderlistExport.rb
  ```

 ##Developer Notes: